calledit/metric_depth_video_toolbox/HOWTO.md

 ### Step 8
-Here we will use ML to add paralax infill using the tool stereo_crafter_infill.py Stereocrafter is based on stable defusion so is very slow, be patient.
-On a 3090 around 0.2 fps have been observed.
-That is a minute of video recorded at 30 fps will take 2.5 hours to process.
-Think of it as a proccess you run over night.
+Here we will use ML to add paralax infill using the tool stereo_crafter_infill.py Stereocrafter is based on stable defusion so is slow, be patient.

 ```
 ./install_mvdtoolbox.sh -stereocrafter #downloads and installs stereocrafter in the right folder